-Barristers give advice to clients about how the law applies to their situation and may represent them in court.
-Barristers are normally contacted by a solicitor who seeks specialised legal advice on behalf of their client in a particular area, such as criminal, family or commercial law.
+Barristers advocate for individuals or organisations in court and give related legal advice.
+Barristers are normally contracted by a solicitor who seeks specialised legal advice on behalf of their client in a particular area, such as criminal, family or commercial law.
 Barristers may give written advice to a client or speak for them in front of a judge.
 It is possible for solicitors and chartered legal executives to represent clients in some courts, but it is still much more usual for barristers to do so.

 Lawyers’ qualifications: solicitors

-However, students who began, or accepted offers to begin, law degrees or GDL courses before September 2021 will qualify through the old route by studying for the vocational qualification known as the legal practice course (LPC), rather than via the SQE route until 2032, as long as there are still courses and law firms willing to provide the required workplace training (see below).
+However, students who began, or accepted offers to begin, law degrees or conversion courses before September 2021 can still technically qualify through the old route by studying for the vocational qualification known as the legal practice course (LPC), rather than via the SQE route until 2032, as long as there are still courses and law firms willing to provide the required workplace training (see below).
 However, many firms are switching to the SQE route from 2024 onwards if they haven’t already.
 Current or recent LPC students who wish to switch to the SQE route do not have to take the SQE1 assessment.

-Whichever route you take, the next stage is to complete two year of qualifying work experience .
+Whichever route you take, the next stage is to complete two years of qualifying work experience .
 Under the old route, this work experience was known as a ‘training contract’ and many law firms are still using this term for the required work experience.
 However, there are other types of work experience that can now be used to qualify, as long as it meets the criteria required for the SQE.

 Lawyers’ qualifications: barristers

-The typical route to the Bar currently consists of three stages: academic, vocational and professional:
+The typical route to the Bar currently consists of three stages: academic, vocational and work-based.

 - The academic stage is either an undergraduate law degree or a one-year postgraduate conversion course, commonly the graduate diploma in law (GDL) or postgraduate diploma in law (PDGL).

-However, the Bar Standards Board has introduced the option to undertake the academic and vocational stages as part of an integrated course, such as a Bar-focused LLM or undergraduate degree, before undertaking pupillage.
+However, there is now the option to undertake the academic and vocational stages as part of an integrated course, such as a Bar-focused LLM or undergraduate degree, before undertaking pupillage.

 After pupillage, you will need to find a set of chambers from which to practise permanently (known as ‘tenancy’) – unless you find an organisation to employ you in-house.
 Most barristers, however, are self-employed in a set of chambers.

-It’s worth noting that chambers do not tend to provide financial assistance to candidates undergoing the Bar course, although a handful will allow future pupils to draw part of their pupillage funding (see below) in advance to help with costs.
+It’s worth noting that chambers do not tend to provide financial assistance to candidates undergoing the Bar course, although a handful will allow future pupils to ‘draw down’ part of their pupillage funding (see below) in advance to help with costs.
 The Inns of Court also offer a range of bursaries and scholarships to their members.